I think a lot of people are confused about “What is ‘Agile'” and the importance of Agile to project managers:

-I use an example in my Agile Project Management training that is a somewhat extreme but it gets the point across.
+I use an example in my Agile Project Management training that is somewhat extreme but it gets the point across.
 The example I use is:

 “I speak without exaggeration when I say that I have constructed three thousand different theories in connection with the electric light, each one of them reasonable and apparently to be true.
 Yet only in two cases did my experiments prove the truth of my theory.
 My chief difficulty, as perhaps you know, was in constructing the carbon filament, the incandescence of which is the source of the light.”

 (1890 Interview in Harper’s Magazine)